 So after I was given that kind of offer, I didn’t mind accepting it at all.
 And that was how I kept joining them every Monday.

 A year later, that family relocated to another city.
-I lost the comfort of attending that institution because they often close late and I didn’t like the idea of going around in public vehicles with my daughter, late in the night.
+I lost the comfort of attending that institution because they often close late and I didn’t like the idea of going around in public vehicles with my daughter, late at night.

-3 months after, my daughter fell ill.
+Three months later, my daughter fell ill.
 At that time she had turned 5 years old.
 I spent all I had on her medical bills but I couldn’t sustain it due to my financial restrictions.

 My money finally got exhausted.
 I had no money to buy her drugs and the hospital had left me with no choice than to watch her die.